CharanBoga/weather-app/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python installed.
-3. Install the required dependencies using `pip install geopy`, `pip install timezonefinder`,`pip install pytz`.
+3. Install the required dependencies using `pip install geopy`, `pip install timezonefinder` and `pip install pytz`.
 4. Run the `weather.py` script using Python.

 ### Contributing: